themarcusaurelius/trailToad/README.md

 The BigCommerce API is an easy-to-use yet extremely powerful resource to help quickly launch your own custom online store that can be seamlessly integrated into the existing BigCommerce infrastructure.

 But this is just the tip of the iceberg.
-The multitude of BigCommerce API possibilities are thorough and in-depth.
+There are a multitude of BigCommerce API possibilities that can be explored.
 If this demo peaked you're interest, check out the resources below to unleash the full API capabilities BigCommerce has to offer!
 - [Documentation](https://developer.bigcommerce.com/api-docs)
 - [About BigCommerce APIs](https://developer.bigcommerce.com/api-docs/getting-started/about-our-api)
 - [Big Commerce API Best Practices](https://developer.bigcommerce.com/api-docs/getting-started/best-practices)